Dry Cat Food vs Wet Cat Food - The Differences FI

 • Can contain more carbohydrates and fewer proteins

 Wet food is, probably, our cats’ favorite type of food because it is very juicy, moist, and overly tasty.
-It is packed with moisture which is ideal for cats who do not drink a lot of water on their own.
+It isn’t a magical fix, though, but it has quite a few benefits that are very important for cats.

 Pros